 The fastest way to add a new entity to your model is using the diagram.

-Set the Name to Employee and then click Next.
+1. Enter Employee in the Name field and then click Next.

 Add the FirstName and LastName attributes

-Save all your work: click the Save all current contents button on the top of the Model Design View.
+1. Save all your work.
+To do so, click the Save all current contents button at the top of the Model Design view.

 You have just created your first entity with three attributes.
 It appears on the diagram.